 - 1. DOH should identify how the frequency of licensing surveys is related to risks to patient safety and determine a survey frequency goal based on those risks. - 2.
 DOH should follow its cost recovery policy and best practices by maintaining its reserve fund balance. - 3.
 DOH should improve the procedures and data systems it uses to collect state licensing and survey data. - 4.
 The Legislature should amend statute to permit DOH to collect ASF license fees annually.

+DOH partially concurs with the first recommendation and fully concurs with the remaining three recommendations.
 You can find additional information in Recommendations.